 KLA-Tencor benefits from several tax holidays in Israel and Singapore where it manufactures certain of its products.
-These tax holidays are on approved investments and are scheduled to expire at varying times within the next three to ten years.
-The Company was in compliance with all the terms and conditions of the tax holidays as ofJune 30, 2011.
-The net impact of these tax holidays was to decrease the Company's tax expense by approximately\$30.4 million, \$12.7 million and \$8.9 million in the fiscal years ended June 30, 2011, 2010 and 2009, respectively.
-The benefits of the tax holidays on diluted net income per share were\$0.18, \$0.07 and \$0.05 for the fiscal years ended June 30, 2011, 2010, 2009, respectively.
+These tax holidays are on approved investments and are scheduled to expire at varying times within the next one to eight years.
+However, of the tax holidays whose expiration will have a material impact on the Company's tax obligations, the soonest that any such tax holiday is scheduled to expire is during the fiscal year ending June 30, 2020.
+The Company was in compliance with all the terms and conditions of the tax holidays as of June 30, 2013.
+The net impact of these tax holidays was to decrease the Company's tax expense by approximately\$25.8 million, \$53.3 million and \$30.4 million in the fiscal years endedJune 30, 2013, 2012 and 2011, respectively.
+The benefits of the tax holidays on diluted net income per share were\$0.15, \$0.31 and \$0.18 for the fiscal years endedJune 30, 2013, 2012 and 2011, respectively.